 CSS to Hide Title

-As part of the Student Affairs Department at UW-Platteville,the Office of Rental Resources assists students with off-campus housing related concerns and needs.
+As part of Enrollment and Student Success at UW-Platteville, the Office of Rental Resources assists students with off-campus housing related concerns and needs.
 Our office strives to educate students in leases, rights and responsibilities while renting, roommate communication and much more.
 Our office provides assistance in person, over the phone and via e-mail.